EReaso/EReaso/README.md

-In currently working on a flask app for recipe management and plan to learn fastapi.
+I'm currently working on a flask app for recipe management and plan to learn fastapi.

 <!--
 **EReaso/EReaso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.